 OneLife brings wells, Living Water to India

-Worse, Blanton's suitcase didn't make his flight into New Delhi.
+Worse, Blanton's suitcase didn't make his flight.
 He's been living in the same pair of clothes for three days.It sounds like a travel horror story from his time on tour as the drummer for SONICFLOOd, or more recently, front man for the Christian rock group By the Tree.
 Aside from a few wrinkles and a bad case of bed head, however, Blanton seems ready to rock.
 But it's not a gig that has brought the 32-year-old Christian musician more than 10,000 miles from his California home -- it's clean water.

 The payoff?
 Providing clean drinking water to thousands of men, women and children living in absolute poverty.